 If the standard method for calculation of the transaction value is used, it is often necessary in practice to add certain costs to the invoice price.

 This is due to the basic idea of customs value, according to which the amount of the customs debt is based on the costs the importer actually had to incur to obtain the goods.
 Article 71 UCC contains an exhaustive list of these possible additions.
 Accordingly, the invoice price shall be increased by, for example, loading costs, packaging costs or licence fees.
-We will be pleased to assist you with all such questions.
+Our lawyers for customs value and transaction value will be pleased to assist you with all such questions.

 Certain payments made by the importer to the seller may not be taken into account in the transaction value.
 Article 72 UCC establishes six groups of possible deductions: